 My Synology says Volume Crashed.
 What do I do first?

-Synology Volume Crashed Recovery
+Synology Volume Crashed Data Recovery

-What Does Volume Crashed Mean on a Synology?
+What Does Volume Crashed Actually Mean?

 - 1. Physical disks and partitions